lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Dashboard-layout/README.md

 ## Starting the challenge

-1. Make sure you understand the code in `index.html`, and the design we give you for cards in `components/card.css`.
+1. Make sure you understand the code in `index.html` and the design in `components/card.css`.
-2. Go back to Karr lecture to rehearse how you can build a layout using **CSS grid**
+2. Go back to the Karr lecture to review how to build a layout using **CSS grids**
-3. **Don't cheat and don't inspect the code of our solution!** The goal of this challenge is that you really know how to build a layout by yourself.
-So take you time to think and raise tickets if you're stuck, but don't cheat 😉!
+3. **Don't cheat by inspecting the code! 🔎** The goal of this challenge is to teach you how to build a layout by yourself.
+Take you time to think, ask teachers if you're stuck, but don't cheat 😉!

 ## Resources